“”

 Then… social media happened.
 And not long after, motherhood followed.

 Suddenly, there were rules.
 Influencers decided what was chic and what was cringe.
 Homes had to be aesthetic.
 Outfits had to be “timeless.”
-Even joy needed to be curated.
-This year, while decorating for Christmas with ornaments I’ve collected and loved over time — pieces that don’t perfectly match but feel like me — I caught myself thinking: "Nothing goes together.
+Even joy felt curated.
+This year, while decorating for Christmas with pieces I’ve collected and loved over time — items that don’t perfectly match but feel like me — I caught myself thinking: "Nothing goes together.
 What will people think?"
 (As if my family members were showing up with scorecards.)

-One year postpartum, emerging from a fog, exhausted by scrolling, and craving something more analog and less performative, I realized my intention for the new year is simple: re-seek joy.
-Not the algorithm-approved kind; the kind that feels intuitive, personal, and slightly unruly.
+One year postpartum, emerging from a fog, exhausted by scrolling and craving something more analog and less performative, I realized my intention for the new year is simple: re-seek joy.
+Not the algorithm-approved kind — the kind that feels intuitive, personal, and maybe even slightly rebellious.

 So far, that’s looked like wallpapering the back of a shelf in my very outdated kitchen, thrifting an Anthropologie dress for $52, and buying bold emerald green costume earrings just because they made my heart beat faster.
 It’s remembering that I’m a mom, yes, but I’m also someone with taste, curiosity, creativity, and a nervous system that still lights up over color, texture, and possibility.